Ayhamalahmad/create-read-update-delete/README.md

 - The user interface is built using HTML and includes input fields for user information and a table to display user data.
 - Buttons for adding, saving, updating, and canceling actions are also included in the HTML structure.

-### CSS Styling
-- CSS styles are applied to create a visually appealing and responsive layout.

 ### JavaScript Logic
 - JavaScript handles user interactions, including adding, editing, and deleting users.